ucb-bar/chipyard/docs/Customization/Memory-Hierarchy.rst

 .. code-block:: scala

-    import freechips.rocketchip.subsystem.{WithNoMemPort, WithScratchpadsOnly}
+    import freechips.rocketchip.subsystem.{WithNSmallCore, sWithNoMemPort, WithScratchpadsOnly}

+    class SmallRocketConfig extends Config(
+        new WithTop ++                              // use default top new WithBootROM ++                          // use default bootrom new freechips.rocketchip.subsystem.WithNSmallCores(1) ++
+        new freechips.rocketchip.system.BaseConfig)

     class ScratchpadRocketConfig extends Config(
+        new freechips.rocketchip.subsystem.WithNoMemPort ++
+        new freechips.rocketchip.subsystem.WithNMemoryChannels(0) ++
-        new WithNoMemPort ++
+        new freechips.rocketchip.subsystem.WithNBanks(0) ++
-        new WithScratchpadsOnly ++
+        new freechips.rocketchip.subsystem.WithScratchpadsOnly ++
         new SmallRocketConfig)

+This configuration fully removes the L2 cache and memory bus by setting the number of channels and number of banks to 0.

 The SiFive L2 Cache
 -------------------